-The Canaan dog breed is widely recognized as the national dog of Israel and has been known in the middle east for centuries.
+The Canaan dog breed, also known as Kelev K'naani, Israel Canaan Dog, Bedouin Sheep dog and Palestinian Pariah Dog is widely recognized as the national dog of Israel and has been known in the middle east for centuries.

-While he is a descendant of the wild Pariah Dogs, many dogs from this group became somewhat domesticated in early times by working as flock guardians and herders to nomadic tribes such as the Bedouins.
+While the Canaan is a descendant of wild Pariah Dogs, many dogs from this group became partially domesticated in very early times by protecting and working as flock guardians and herders to nomadic tribes, such as the Bedouins.

-develop a pure bred line from their stock.
-What resulted was the Canaan dog breed we know today and for which she
+What resulted was the Canaan dog breed we know today.

 An interesting legend about the Canaan dog suggests that this breed was tethered to the throne of Queen Jezebel by a golden chain.